influxdata/helm-charts/charts/influxdb3-enterprise/README.md

 kubectl describe pod -n influxdb3 influxdb3-enterprise-ingester-0
 ```

-A pod that restarts during startup while its logs show normal activity is most
+A container that restarts during startup while its logs show normal activity is
-often killed by the startup probe or out of memory, though an externally killed
+most often terminated by the startup probe or out of memory, though an
-container can have other causes.
-Read the termination reason and the kill event
+externally killed container can have other causes.
+Read the termination reason
-rather than the exit code:
+and the kill event rather than the exit code:

 ```bash
 kubectl get pod -n influxdb3 influxdb3-enterprise-ingester-0 \